Jovan Deroko: Death and legacy

 Deroko then attacked a new area of Ljubić with his cannons with the aim of bombing Čačak which was held by Partisans.
 The Partisan patrol found out where Deroko was in Ljubić so as a preventative measure, the Jelica Partisan unit was sent in to thwart Deroko.
 The battle began in the evening hours of 6 November 1941 in Ljubić.
 The Partisans wanted to destroy the two cannons Deroko was using.
 Deroko took control of the area on the surrounding hills beside a small lake from which he had a good view of the situation.
 In trying to stop the Partisan unit which was advancing upon the hill however, Deroko was killed beside his cannons when struck in the head.
 After that, the Partisans took the two cannons and used them in their units.
 The second version of his death states that Deroko was lightly wounded and went down to the lake to take care of his wound where he was spotted by a Partisan platoon which executed him on the spot.

 According to testimonies of some of the Chetniks, Partisans first captured Deroko and then murdered him.

 When he was killed, Deroko was only 29 years old.
 Besides proving himself a capable commander, he was a renowned writer as well.
 Since he lived in the Toplica region in the years of the beginning of the famous Toplica Uprising, Deroko wrote the book Toplički ustanak while still preparing to enter the army.

+Deroko's death was part of the build-up to an all-out civil war in Yugoslavia.

 The song Dva Dražina momka (also known as Nad Kraljevom živa vatra seva) is about his death and the death of his fellow soldier and friend Simo Uzelac who was with him at the time.